-- Yama and niyama?
+- Will yoga interfere with my religion?
+What are these weird words?
+Yama and niyama?
 What’s that?
-Will yoga interfere with my religion?
-Yamas and niyamas are ethical practices such as non-harming, being truthful, self study, etc. Yoga is not a religion.
+Yamas and niyamas are ethical practices such as non-harming, being truthful, self study, etc. The yoga that we practice in class is not a religion even though it has a traditions and asana (yoga pose) names that come from Hinduism.
 You are free to practice whatever religion you want.
 In fact, practicing yoga has inspired me to learn even more about religion.
 There‘s always a little spark in my heart when I’m sitting in church and something comes up where I can see the connection between what’s being said and what I’m reading about as I dive deeper into learning about yoga.

 - What do I wear?
 A whole new "yoga wardrobe" is not a necessity.
 Wear something that's easy to move around in.
 If you're not sure, try it on.
 Squat down.
 Fold forward.
 Lift your legs.
 Maybe even lay down.
 Does it feel comfortable?
 Can you see through your pants or shorts when you squat or bend over?
 When you lay down and lift your leg or bring it out to the side, would anyone see anything you don't want them to see?
 The answers to these questions could impact your decision about what to wear.
 I once had a pair of yoga pants with a zipper on the back.
 It dug into me whenever I laid down on the floor, so they're not even an option for me when I go to class.

 - What are props?
-Those are the blocks, straps, blankets, and bolsters that are stored either at one end of the class or in a separate room.
-They’re used to create support, connection, comfort, or sensation in a pose.
+Those are blocks, straps, blankets, bolsters, and any other tool used to create support, connection, comfort, or sensation in a pose.
+If you're going to class in person, they're usually stored either at one end of the class or in a separate room.
 Using props does not make you better or worse than the person next to you, so feel free to try them out whenever the teacher offers it.
 You can experiment with them on your own too!

 Remember, the hardest thing to do is show up.
 The second hardest part is remembering to breathe.
 Everything else comes with continued practice over time.
 If you can do that, you can do anything.